diewland/abs-101/README.md

 # Abstract 101
-How to build and deploy smart contracts on Abstract Chain.
+Learn how to build and deploy smart contracts on Abstract Chain.

 References:
  * https://hardhat.org/hardhat-runner/docs/getting-started